benjmo1/finalproject/README.md

 ## Introduction and Goals

-The goal of my project is to answer the question, What is...?
+The goal of my project is to answer the question: What are the evolutionary relationships among populations of *Aedes albopictus* mosquitoes in their native range of East and Southeast Asia?
+Ultimately this will help answer the longer-term goal of the project I am contributing to, which is to determine the genetic basis of diapause (egg dormancy) in this species.

-The methods I will use to do this are...
+The methods I will use to do this are running phylogenetic inference programs on the genetic data that my lab has obtained from specimens from many populations.
+I will compare the resulting phylogenies with population structure diagrams that I am in the progress of creating outside of class.
+These two approaches will complement each other to give a fuller picture of the history of these populations, including both their diverging evolutionary histories and also any history of gene flow between populations.

-The data I will use are (my own data/ data publicly available at YYY/ simulations)
+The data I will use are SNP chip data from my lab.
+My lab performed extractions on mosquitoes that were sent to us from entomologists around the globe.
+The resulting DNA was sequenced on SNP chips such that we obtained ~100,000 SNPs per specimen spaced out roughly evenly across the genome (with about 10 kb gaps between successive SNPs).
+We have about 10 mosquitoes per population, from ~20 populations across the native range, as well as from ~40 introduced populations globally.

 ## Methods